alozano-77/AWS-SAA-C02-Course/README.md

 - Still being matured, not everything works the same as IPv4.
 - With increasing use of IPv6, this should be added as a default
-- Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
+- Range is either allocated by AWS, which means you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
 - IPv6 does not have private addresses, they are all routed as public by default.